-Contrary to prior Supreme Court decisions, the Environmental Protection Agency (EPA) has proposed to "clarify" which water bodies are 'U.S. waters' and therefore subject to Clean Water Act regulations.
+The Environmental Protection Agency (EPA) and the Army Corps of Engineers are proposing to clarify which water bodies are 'U.S. waters' and therefore subject to Clean Water Act regulations.
 See Solid Waste Agency of Northern Cook County (SWANCC) v.
 U.S. Army Corps of Engineers, 531 U.S. 159 (2001); and Rapanos v.
 United States, 547 U.S. 715 (2006).

 I am a real estate professional.
 What does this mean for my business?

 The Act will require expensive, time-consuming federal permits to develop private property near most water bodies — not just those which are navigable.
 In addition, property owners may experience a taking under the regulation without adequate compensation, as prescribed under the 5th Amendment of the Constitution.

 NAR supports using appropriate scientific criteria to identify regulated areas, keeping the focus on preserving high value wetlands; requiring that local officials and affected property owners be notified about the presence of wetlands; and using wetlands mitigation banking.